 You can’t manage what you can’t measure.
 It’s important to see what the volumes were like in the previous year, to then see how many resources you’ll need to match the volumes.
-A good way to keep track of or review analytics is to utilize a cloud-based contact centre solution.
-They often include a full dashboard to review all of your contact centre’s analytics.
+A good way to keep track of or review analytics is to utilize a cloud-based contact center solution.
+They often include a full dashboard to review all of your contact center’s analytics.

 Self Service Options Go a Long Way

 When the calls come in, chances are a large chunk of them don’t require an agent’s time.
 Adding self-service options for simple requests allow more agents to be available for those more complex calls, greatly reducing wait times.
 Self-service IVR systems can be used to make changes to an account, check account information, pay bills, make reservations, or track a shipment.

 Focusing in on your training programs for new agents will expedite your agent’s readiness, and increase their knowledge on handling different types of calls.
 This will help when you need to bring on new agents quickly and also reduce transfer rates since more calls will be handled on the first contact with an agent.
 Analyze your current training procedures, and look for improvements.
 This may require updating material, and including tests or quizzes that agents need to complete.